aoloe/scribus-plugin-apply-style/README.md

 - get the cursor position on the screen
 - refresh the rendering of the frame and mark the document as dirty.
+- apply also the character styles.
+- move the `ApplyStyleDialogListItem` struct away from the dialog file.
 - Get "h1" to match "Heading 1" and "dp" "Default Paragraph Style" (space is the delimiter)

 Further ideas: